About the Norwegian Polar Institute

 Fax: +47 77 75 05 01

-The Ministry of the Environment defines the Institute’s responsibilities and sets its tasks.
+The Ministry of the Environment defines the Institute’s responsibilities and sets its tasks (report for 2012 to the ministry (PDF)).
 We also have commissions financed by other Ministries, environmental agencies, research institutes, the Research Council of Norway, and the EU.

 Representatives from China and six nordic countries signed a Cooperation Agreement on the China-Nordic Arctic Research Center (CNARC).

 Articles mentioning the Norwegian Polar Institute, fetched from digital media.